arcctgx/ARver/README.md

 in the drive. `arver` fetches the checksums from the database, and compares checksums of local files with database entries.

-In this case `arver` found that the last track was not ripped correctly, and reports an error.
-The CD is affected by [disc rot], and `cdparanoia` reported multiple issues toward the end of the third track.
+In this case `arver` found that the third track was not ripped correctly, and reports a verification failure.
+The disc used for this example is affected by [CD bronzing], and `cdparanoia` reported multiple issues toward the end of the last track.

 ## Installation